abierbaum/gulp_test/README.md

 Todo:
 - jshint
-  - configuration file for jshint
   - only check changed files
-  - jshint-stylish
-- put js and css into html template for index.html
-- concat of files
-- module support
+- module support: browserify
+  - app js code
-  - browserfy ?
+  - deps ???
+  - get deps ordering correct
+    - idea: use concat on deps libraries in correct order and then modules for the apps files.
 - uglification
-- compass for css
-  - output style vary by production vs dev
-  - import paths
+- Incremental builds
    - watch everything
+   - only build / run what is needed
 - use karma for testing
   - Use phantomjs and or chrome
   - reporter for ci testing